lovetobuildstuff/React-Sliding-Menu/README.md

-Small app demonstrating how to show and hide a menu using components in React.
+Small app demonstrating the following in React:
+- How to show and hide a menu using components and refs
+- PureComponents and when to use them
+- optimizing render calls
+- avoiding unnecessary rendering

 ## Available Scripts